Toppenn/Dark-Vessel-Inspection-Triage/README.md

 | Charted fixed structures | National hydrographic charts / offshore infrastructure registries |
 | Angula campaign window | The order published by the relevant autonomous community |

+### Declared as outstanding

+The repository does not dress up its ceilings:

+- **`length_sigma_m` (2.0 m)** is a placeholder, pending calibration against real detection literature.
+- **The scoring weights** are uncalibrated and are never presented as a probability of infringement.
+- **Demo data is synthetic**, with a schema mirroring the real sources so that going live means replacing a single module.
+- **The angula campaign window** is a per-jurisdiction default, not a universal legal fact.
+- **The legal instrument in the EU is VMS, not AIS**, and it is confidential: shared only under agreement with the national administration.
+Without it the system reasons from AIS and loses part of the case.
+This points at integration inside the authority's environment rather than a rival platform.
+- **Sentinel-1 revisit** is measured in days, and the small-scale fleet below 15 m largely falls under the sensor's detection floor.
+- **A SAR detection identifies nobody.** It is an indication for directing a patrol, never evidence.
+All output is framed as resource allocation.
+- **Classification under the EU AI Act is unresolved.** Use by a control authority may bring it within the high-risk provisions.
+That is a question for legal advice; the deterministic validator and the retained run record help either way.
+- **Nobody who would use this has been spoken to yet.** It is the project's largest gap, and no amount of compute closes it.

 ### Roadmap

-- **Phase 1 (done):** deterministic cross-reference, two-agent pipeline, output validator, patrol sequencing, the fixed-infrastructure guard, and the environmental gate (`src/environment.py`) — season, moon phase and spring/neap tendency as a *scanning-priority* signal that never touches a vessel score.
-High-water timing is left as a real-data plug-in point, not faked.
+- **Phase 1 (done):** deterministic cross-reference, two-agent pipeline, output validator, patrol sequencing, the fixed-infrastructure guard, and the environmental gate.
-- **Phase 2 (in progress):** a SAR vessel detector (`scaffolding/vision.py`) — CA-CFAR with a Lee speckle filter, numpy-only, deterministic and auditable.
-It turns a Sentinel-1 intensity chip into detections (position, coarse length, confidence) that feed the AIS-matching stage.
-A fine-tuned CNN served via TensorRT/NIM slots into the same `detect_vessels` seam once weights exist — there is no fake YOLO standing in for it.
-Still
+- **Phase 2 (in progress):** a SAR vessel detector (`scaffolding/vision.py`) — CA-CFAR with
-  ahead: real Global Fishing Watch data; real Natura 2000 polygons via shapely (the dependency-free ray casting cannot handle holes and multipolygons); multimodal chip reasoning with `nemotron-3-nano-omni-30b-a3b-reasoning`; self-hosted NIM on OCI so operational data stays inside the authority's environment.
+  a Lee speckle filter, numpy-only, deterministic and auditable.
+Still ahead: real Global Fishing Watch data; real Natura 2000 polygons via shapely; multimodal chip reasoning with `nemotron-3-nano-omni-30b-a3b-reasoning`; self-hosted NIM so operational data stays inside the authority's environment.
+- **Phase 3 (Codefest):** LoRA fine-tune of Nemotron-3-Nano so the small model can run the writer role; multi-scene evaluation of the guardrail; calibration of the two placeholders;
-- **Phase 3:** calibrate the length-uncertainty sigma against the detection literature and the angula season window against the campaign published for the jurisdiction; an evaluation harness measuring precision against known enforcement outcomes; recurring closures that cross a calendar year; domain fine-tuning with LoRA.
+  an evaluation harness measuring precision against known enforcement outcomes.
+- **Open problem, and the one that most needs mentorship:** evaluating agentic output without clean ground truth.
+Deterministic rules catch **contradiction** (the model writes 19 m where the record says 55).
+They do not catch **addition**: the model keeps every figure correct and appends a claim that sounds reasonable and that no fact supports.

-`docs/CLOSING_REPORT.md` carries the phase-by-phase status, the verification table and the deliberate ceilings — what does not run here, and why it is not pretended to.
+`docs/CLOSING_REPORT.md` carries the phase-by-phase status, the verification table and the deliberate ceilings.

 ---